 I built a mega panel (or what I like to call a "mega menu") prototype for this to show how some of the tools worked in this panel.
 For consistency, I kept the interaction for opening and closing the panel the same as the smaller ones.
 The problem was that once people interacted with this panel, it didn’t feel the same as the others and the pattern that worked for saving and closing before didn’t work for this.
 My prototype helped me see things I overlooked and I was quickly able to create a better solution before this was worked on by development, QA, and released to the world.
 This prototype proved my tools were effective and helped us avoid creating a bad user experience.

 Prototypes are an important tool to help explain, design, and share your interaction design.
 While frontend coding is one way to build a prototype, you can find several products that make the prototyping process easier and more robust without having to know much or any code.
-Currently I’m using Invision for most of my prototypes.
-While I can’t refine my interactions as well as I would like, it is one of the easiest ways to build a click-through prototype and the learning curve is not very steep.
+Currently I’m using Invision for most of my prototypes - it is one of the easiest ways to build a click-through prototype and the learning curve is not very steep.
 It also has some great collaboration and commentary features as well as easy ways to update designs.
 Axure is one of the most well-known programs, but I find learning the software rather time intensive.
 I’ve been to talks where design teams explain that they use the animations and transitions in Keynote or PowerPoint to build their prototype.
 Other tools include Avocode, Atomic, Flinto, Framer, Indigo Studio, Origami, Marvel, Pixate, Proto.io, and Prott.

 Whichever tool you use, the key is to develop a prototype that lets you have better control of the interaction design, lead the conversation and clearly communicate your ideas to others, test out your concepts and find weak spots before going through the development process.

-To learn more about how Dialexa converts ideas into functionality, including our approach to the new product development process for software, click the image below.
+Learn more about how Dialexa converts ideas into functionality, including our approach to design thinking in our free guide Designing for Business Outcomes.